-5 Conclusions
+5. Conclusions

-We established in this paper results concerning the parameterized complexity and the polynomial-time and fpt-time approximation of two problems modeling the spread of influence in social networks, MAX OPEN k-INFLUENCE and MAX CLOSED k-INFLUENCE.
+We established results concerning the parameterized complexity as well as the polynomial-time and fpt-time approximability of two problems modeling the spread of influence in social networks, namely Max Open k-Influence and Max Closed k-Influence.

 In the case of unanimity thresholds, we show that MAX OPEN k-Influence is at least as hard to approximate as Densest k-Subgraph, a well-studied problem.
 We established that Densest k-Subgraph is r(n)-approximable for any strictly increasing function r in fpt-time w.r.t. parameter k.
 An interesting open question consists of determining whether MAX OPEN k-Influence is constant approximable in fpt-time.
-Such a positive result would improve the approximation in fpt-time for DENSEST k-SUBGRAPH.
+Such a positive result would improve the approximation in fpt-time for Densest k-Subgraph.
+In the case of thresholds bounded by two we excluded a polynomial time approximation scheme for MAX Closed k-Influence but we did not found any polynomial-time approximation algorithm.
+Hence, the question arises, whether this hardness result can be strengthened.